 In what could be a milestone for treatment of dry AMD, in June 2015, Ocata Therapeutics presented results of four prospective trials to investigate the use of retinal pigment epithelial (RPE) cells derived from human embryonic stem cells for the treatment of Stargardt's disease and dry macular degeneration.

 Stargardt's disease (also called Stargardt's macular dystrophy) is a form of macular degeneration that affects young people.
 It affects an estimated 80,000 to 100,000 people in the U.S. and Europe, and causes progressive vision loss, usually starting between the ages of 10 to 20.

-In February 2012, another company, StemCells Inc., announced it will begin FDA-approved phase 1/2 clinical trials to evaluate the safety and preliminary effectiveness of the company's purified human neural stem cell treatment for dry AMD.
+In June 2015, another company, StemCells Inc., announced favorable results of its phase 1/2 clinical trial to evaluate the safety and preliminary effectiveness of the company's purified human neural stem cell treatment for dry AMD.

 Please click here to read about FDA-approved macular degeneration treatments.

 Regeneron announces phase 2 study of aflibercept co-formulated with rinucumab (anti-PDGFR-beta) shows no benefit over aflibercept alone in neovascular age-related macular degeneration.
 Press release issued by Regeneron Pharmaceuticals in September 2016.
 Ohr Pharmaceutical presents new data from OHR-102 phase II IMPACT Study in wet-AMD at American Academy of Ophthalmology Annual Meeting.
 Press release issued by Ohr Pharmaceutical in November 2015.
 Ranibizumab and bevacizumab for treatment of neovascular age-related macular degeneration: two-year results.
 Ophthalmology.
 July 2012.
 Avastin and Lucentis are equivalent in treating age-related macular degeneration.
 National Eye Institute.
 April 2012.